The Buying Process

 Paying a deposit

 A deposit of 10% is the standard amount asked for a Tenerife Property purchase.
 However, it is not set in stone and is entirely up to the buyer and seller to negotiate what they are happy with.
 Most sellers will want 10% unless you have a good reason for paying less.
 A deposit must only ever be paid across to your legal representative.
-Never, ever pay this to an estate agent under any circumstances.
+It should not be paid your estate agent.
 At the point of paying a deposit you will agree a set amount of time within which you will go to the notary and complete your property purchase.
 If you are taking a mortgage this is why you need the mortgage clause detailed above: Spanish banks can move very slowly, there may be complications, some mortgages just take a long time.
-If you don´t have this clause you may find yourself under immense pressure to take a sub-standard mortgage with poor terms and high interest rate as you can no longer wait due to the deadline approaching.
-However, if your clause is in place you can invoke it but rather than taking your money back and canceling the deal, simply tell them to either give you more time or cancel the sale and return your money.
+If you don´t have this clause you may find yourself under immense pressure to take a sub-standard mortgage with poor terms and high interest rate as you can no longer wait, due to the deadline approaching.
+However, if your clause is in place you can invoke it but rather than taking your money back and cancelling the deal, simply tell them to either give you more time or cancel the sale and return your money.
 This way you get as much time as is required to get yourself a good mortgage.

 More property checks and mortgage offer